The Relationship Needs Circle: A Way to Understand and Improve Bad Relationship Behavior

 A Disclaimer on Needs

-- Set aside time each day just to listen to your partner
+- Set aside time each day just to listen to your partner, without judgement or fixing

 - Initiate non-sexual physical touch at least once a day